 How to Grow English Lavender

-There are so many reasons to grow English lavender and if you give it the right conditions, it’s fairly easy too.
+There are so many reasons to grow English lavender, and it can be pretty easy, too.
 You can plant it in hedges, on its own in a pot, or scattered throughout the garden as feature plants.
-They can create defined edges and borders in a garden, and you can use their flowers in everything from food recipes, to crafts, and handmade skincare.
-Another reason to grow lavender is their ability to draw pollinators — when the flowers open in summer, they’re literally humming with bees.
+They can create defined edges and borders in a garden, and you can use their flowers in everything from food recipes to crafts and handmade skincare.
+Another reason to grow lavender is its ability to draw pollinators—when the flowers open in summer, they’re humming with bees.

 I grow several types of English lavender, including hybrids, and have learned a few things about them over the years.
 Use my tips below to learn how to grow English lavender in your garden.
 Plant them in the right spot, and you’ll have years of sweet-scented foliage and flowers that you and your local wildlife will love.